-This replication strategy aims to ensure comparable methodological consistency between the two approved PEIPs in view of the SMUS model-case pilot project.
-Participants are expected to deliver and engage in critical exchange on mutually comparable outputs regarding the critical use of the SMUS Toolkit.
+This replication strategy aims to ensure comparable methodological consistency between the SMUS model-case pilot project (previously discussed) and two already approved PEIPs (currently being developed).
+The selected PEIP team(s) is/are expected to deliver and engage in critical exchange on mutually comparable outputs regarding the critical use of the SMUS Toolkit - a fundamental steppingstone to the SMUS Roadmap.

-Provided that the PEIPs to be funded will not have to cope with the temporal delays characteristic of any pilot project - even more so if the project is launched in the onset of a pandemic, which was the case of the SMUS Action 4 pilot project -, a pragmatic completion of the PEIPs in a timely manner is both expected and mandatory.
-The approved PEIPs' duration will be of six months starting from 1 January 2023; i.e., by 30 June 2023.
+Provided that the PEIP(s) to be funded will not have to cope with the temporal delay which is characteristic of any pilot project - even more so if the project is launched in the onset of a pandemic, which was the case of the SMUS Action 4 pilot project -, a pragmatic completion of the PEIP(s) in a timely manner is both expected and mandatory.
+The approved PEIP(s)' duration will be of six months: from 1 October 2023 to 31 March 2024.